-Our overnight camp runs from Tuesday to Saturday, with campers staying in cabins with their counselors.
-Each week of camp offers lots of activities, including swimming, ropes course, canoeing, and many other traditional camp experiences.
-Many memories are made at our cook outs and other group activities.
-This year we have two weeks of traditional camp:
+At overnight camp, campers stay in cabins with their counselors.
+Each week of camp offers several activities, including swimming, ropes course, canoeing, and many other traditional camp experiences.
+Many memories are made at our cook outs and our end of the week banquet and carnival.
+Summer 2022 we will have two weeks of traditional camp:

 How to Register